kiegroup/github-action-build-chain/README.md

 > Example:
 > ```
+> parent-dependencies: 'projectA'
 > parent-dependencies: 'projectA,groupX/projectB,projectC@master:7.x,groupy/projectD@8.0.0:9.0.1'
 > ```

 - **child-dependencies** (optional): `[group/]projectName[@branchSource:branchTarget]` The child projects dependencies separated by commas.
 Those projects depend on the current project.
-  - `group/`: (optional) The github group where the project is, otherwise it will be taken from same group.
+  - `group/`: (optional) The github group where the project is, otherwise it will be taken from the same group.
   - `projectName`: (mandatory) The project name.
   - `@branchSource:branchTarget`: (optional) It is possible to map branches for projects. `projectx@master:7.x` would map whatever pull request is performed for `master` branch to `projectX:7.x`